0cjs/sedoc/app/Storage/rclone.md

 complex; the following additional notes may help.

 You'll want to set up a new project in the [Google API console][gapi-console].
+(Suggested name: `myname-rclone-api-keys`.)
 Workspace users have a choice of putting it in your Workspace domain (enabling Internal apps) or in "uncategorized."
 To get back to the API console (and any other console in Google Cloud services), it's best to click the ≡ menu, use the "View all products" button at the very bottom, and pin the particular console you want.

 When configuring the OAuth Consent Screen, if you create an "Internal" (instead of "External") app it avoids approval and/or scary messages.
 It also immediately allows use by all users in the Workspace, rather than having to add test users.

+If you use an internal app, the "Google Auth Platform / Branding" page lets you set the name that will appear as "NAME wants to access your Google Account."
+To avoid confusion, set it to the Workspace name and project name of your app, e.g., `mydomain.com myname-rclone-api-keys`.

 When creating the OAuth client, keep a copy of the the client secret; it cannot be retrieved after that client entry is created.

+#### Rsync "Making your own client id" summary.

+This summarises the rsync ["Making your own client"][rc-mkGid] instructions.

+1. Log in to Google API console.
+2. Select your `myname-rclone-api-keys` project using the picker at the top left.
+(Or create a project if you don't already have one; see above.)
+3. Click the hamburger menu at the upper left and select the "Enabled APIs & services" console.
+(This can be marked as a favourite for easier access.)
+4. Select "Google Drive API" from the list at the lower right.
+If not present, select "+ Enable APIs and services" at the the top, search for "Drive," select "Google Drive API" and click the "Enable" button, and then return to "APIs & Services".
+5. Click "OAuth consent screen" at the left.
+If not configured, click "Get started" and configure per above or the [rsync web documentation][rc-mkGid].
+6. Click "Audience."
+If you see "User type: internal" you need not add users (everyone in your Workspace is automatically added).
+Otherwise add yourself as a test user and press save.
+7. Go to "Clients" (not "Overview" as the docs say) and create a client.
+   Existing clients give enough information (`client_id` and last few chars of `client_secret`) to confirm correctness of existing `rclone.conf` entries.
+8. … (XXX needs to be finished)

 ### Adding Remotes